Construction Rating: | starstarstarstarstar_border |

 Recovery:

 Sandman's wife hand sews t' nylon chutes in his kits.
-Ahoy!
 This kit came with a beautiful yellow and purple X-form chute

 which I thought would be a fine choice given t' winds.
 T' chute deployed perfectly though one o' t' shroud lines

-quickly, thar be no damage at all.
+quickly, matey, thar was no damage at all.

 Flight Rating: 5 out o' 5